czhu12/czhu12.github.io/_posts/2020-1-10-Democratic-Debates-1.md

 ### Andrew Yang vs MSNBC

 There was some internet buzz that MSNBC was biased against Andrew Yang during the fifth debate.
-Heres what that plot looks like for just the fifth debate:
+Here's what that plot looks like for just the fifth debate:

 ![image]({{ site.baseurl }}/images/polling-vs-speaking-time-fifth.png)